dpi/drupal-auditfiles/README.txt

-Audit files for Drupal 5.x
+Audit files for Drupal 6.x
 ==========================

 Audit files is a module that is designed to help keep your upload files in check.
-It can run two reports, which are access from Administer > Logs > Audit Files:
+It can run two reports, which are accessed from Administer > Logs > Audit files not in database / Audit files not on server

 Audit files not on the server